FedSEA-LLaMA: A Secure, Efficient and Adaptive Federated Splitting Framework for Large Language Models: Experiments

 \subsubsection{Parameter Settings}

 The server is equipped with a Gigabit Ethernet card and utilizes multiple GPUs, including two NVIDIA A6000 and two NVIDIA L40.
-The implementation of the FL-LLaMA is based on the Flower~\cite{beutel2020flower} federated learning framework, which orchestrates the transfer of intermediate data between clients and the server.
+The implementation is based on the Flower~\cite{beutel2020flower} framework, which orchestrates the transfer of intermediate data between clients and the server.
 Due to limited computational resources, FP32 precision and a batch size of 1 are used only for the CoQA dataset.
 All other experiments are conducted with FP16 precision and a batch size of 2.
 The random seed is consistently set to 42.
 Fine-tuning is performed using distributed LoRA training, where $Blocks_A$, $Blocks_B$, and $Blocks_C$ each maintain their own LoRA adapters.
+For all LoRA fine-tuning experiments in this paper, the target modules are set to q\_proj, v\_proj, k\_proj, and o\_proj.